-Your dog needs the recommended nutritional food for his or her breed, a leash and collar, toys, grooming, and one-time expenses such as puppy training can add another $500-$1,000.
+Your dog needs the recommended nutritional food for his or her breed, a leash and collar, toys, and grooming.
+One-time expenses such as puppy training can add another $500-$1,000.
 Unfortunately for pet owners, this figure does not include unanticipated health expenses, which are on the rise as the cost of veterinary care increases.

-Due to their age, breed, and genetic makeup, dogs are prone to health conditions.
-If you have a miniature poodle or terrier, he or she might be more likely to develop knee problems or breathing problems.
-Meanwhile, a larger dog might be prone to hip dysplasia and arthritis.
-These are all treatable conditions, but they can hurt your pet’s quality of life if they are not addressed.
+For example, if you have a miniature poodle or terrier, he or she might be more likely to develop knee problems or breathing problems.
+Meanwhile, a larger dog might be prone to hip dysplasia and arthritis, and periodontal disease is the most common ailment in both dogs and cats.

 According to the American Society for the Prevention of Cruelty to Animals (ASPCA), below are the most common chronic health conditions that dogs may develop:

 - Breathing difficulties, usually in small-breed dogs and dogs with short noses, can require emergency trips to the vet;

 - Arthritis is common in older dogs, especially larger breeds.
 The drug Adequan can cost $70 per vial;

 - Hypothyroidism, especially in large dogs, should be treated with medication in order to prevent more serious complications;

 - Benign skin growths can require removal.
 Surgeries under local or general anesthesia can exceed $1,000;